 An inn has existed at this spot for hundreds of years.
 The current inn was raised during the reign of King Jaehaerys I Targaryen, who built the kingsroad.
-He and Queen Alysanne stayed there, and the inn was named the Two Crowns in their honor.
-But after one of the innkeeps built the bell tower, the name was changed to the Bellringer Inn.
+He and Queen Alysanne Targaryen stayed there, and the inn was named the Two Crowns in their honor.
+After one of the innkeeps built the bell tower, the name was changed to the Bellringer Inn.

-The inn eventually passed into the hands of a knight who had been crippled, Long Jon Heddle.
-Jon Heddle had taken up ironworking in his old age, and forged a new sign to hang in the yard, a three-headed black iron dragon.
-The inn became known as the Clanking Dragon for the noise the sign would make in the wind.
+The inn eventually passed into the hands of Long Jon Heddle, a knight who had been crippled.
+Jon, who taken up ironworking in his old age, forged a new sign to hang in the yard, a three-headed black iron dragon.
+The inn became known as the Clanking Dragon for the noise the sign made in the wind.

 A Game of Thrones

 While traveling to King's Landing, the royal retinue of King Robert I Baratheon stops at the crossroads inn.
 The inn has accomodations for less than a third of Robert's party of more than four hundred.
 The king takes Lord Eddard Stark to hunt for wild aurochs.
 Prince Joffrey Baratheon is wounded by the direwolf Nymeria near the ruby ford south of the inn.

 A Clash of Kings

 A Storm of Swords

-Masha Heddle's nephew reopens the inn, bringing in whores to attract customers.
 Visiting the inn for wine and information, Sandor Clegane and Arya Stark happen upon three of Gregor Clegane's men.
 After a brief conversation, in which Sandor warns the innkeeper that the Mountain's men plan to torture him to find out where he keeps his gold, a fight breaks out.
-Sandor and Arya kill Polliver, the Tickler, and a Sarsfield squire, but Sandor is badly wounded in the mêlée.
+Sandor and Arya kill Polliver, the Tickler, and a pimply squire, but Sandor is badly wounded in the mêlée.